Header Image

 Different stress response patterns increase the probability that at least some individuals in the group will survive.

-7. Stress benefits explain the difference between ADHD and other mental disorders
+7. Stress benefits explain difference ADHD / other mental disorders

 Many symptoms of ADHD are functional stress symptoms.
 Functional means that they have a benefit for the individual in the struggle with a stressor - assuming that there is an acute and massive threat to the existence of the person concerned.